 Much of the effort to map cyberspace has historically focused on the measurement and representation of the supporting technology of telecommunications and computing infrastructure.
-At a basic level, it is relatively easy to map the locations of telecommunications infrastructure such as cables and computer servers onto real-world geography, at various scales, using typical GIS methodologies.
-Indeed much of this infrastructure is planned, installed and maintained using AM/FM, CAD databases and cable management systems which are based around spatial databases.
+At a basic level, it is relatively easy to map the locations of telecommunications infrastructure such as cables and computer servers onto realworld geography, at various scales, using typical GIS methodologies.
+Indeed much of this infrastructure is planned, installed and maintained using AM/FM, CAD databases and cable management systems that are based around spatial databases.
 This type of approach has many merits, providing the necessary geographic inventory and census of where the Internet nodes are located, how the data networks interconnect them, and the traffic that flows between them.
-Well designed infrastructure maps can clearly show how computers are physically wired together to create complex networks that link cities and countries across the globe.
+Well-designed infrastructure maps can clearly show how computers are physically wired together to create complex networks that link cities and 1 countries across the globe.
 It also reveals the uneven geographic distribution of infrastructure and those areas of the world that have poor access to cyberspace or are presently excluded altogether.
-This has allowed geographers and others to analyse the material geography of ICT infrastructure, and information production and consumption (see Kellerman 2002 for recent review).

 An example of such a map is shown in Figure 1.
-It is a 3D, interactive map of the Internet MBone network created by researchers Tamara Munzner, K. Claffy, Eric Hoffman and Bill Fenner (1996).
+It is a 3D, interactive map of the Internet MBone network created by researchers Tamara Munzner, K. Claffy, Eric Hoffman and Bill Fenner.
 The MBone comprises a special set of routes, known as 'tunnels' in technical jargon, which run on top of the ordinary Internet.
 Munzner and her colleagues map these tunnels as arcs on 3D model of the globe, which the user can manipulate to rotate and view from any angle.
 The line colour and thickness are used to show characteristics of the MBone tunnels, while the height of the arcs above the surface of the globe is a function of distance between the end MBone router nodes.
-It is also possible to interactively query each of the links by clicking on them; in the case of Figure 1 a link between Mountain View, California and